-We also have a new coffee shop within the village located on Back Street.
+Back Street Cafe is located on the common.
 A wide range of cakes, sandwiches, teas and coffees are available.

-There is a recycling facility at Mudds Bank, which is on the A40 to the east of the village at the turning to Radnage.
-There is also a bottle and a clothes bank in Church Street, off the village green and just behind the Memorial Hall.
+There is a bottle and a clothes bank in Church Street, off the village green and just behind the Memorial Hall.

 For a fee Wycombe District Council will take away any bulky items.
 Contact them on 01494 586550 or use their website - www.wycombe.gov.uk

 There are two primary schools in the parish:

 In addition there are Church of England primary schools in the neighbouring parishes of Radnage and Ibstone.

 There are no secondary schools within the parish.
 Pupils travel to High Wycombe, Watlington, Marlow and Henley to further their education.
 Similarly, there are private schools in towns close by, particularly in High Wycombe and Oxford.